Tarneit - Central

 Tarneit - Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Tarneit-Central, as of the latest data available from the Australian Bureau of Statistics (ABS) Census conducted on 27 August 2016, has a population with 67.3% speaking languages other than English at home and 59.6% born overseas.
-Christianity is the predominant religion in Tarneit-Central, comprising 31.8% of its population.
-However, Hinduism stands out as significantly overrepresented, making up 23.7% compared to the Greater Melbourne average of 15.7%.
+Tarneit-Central has a high level of cultural diversity, with 67.3% speaking a language other than English at home and 59.6% born overseas.
+Christianity is the predominant religion in Tarneit-Central, comprising 31.8%.
+Hinduism is significantly overrepresented, at 23.7%, compared to Greater Melbourne's average of 4.4%.

 Frequently Asked Questions - Diversity